Assets of Community Value

 From time to time we run Community Pubs events to provide information and updates on:

-- the help that the council can give through reductions in business rates
+- The help that we can give through reductions in business rates

 Visit the following links for further information about: